infi-nl/the-infi-way/CONTRIBUTING.md

 # To rebuild whenever content or template changes:
 npm start
 ```
+The packages included are used to host the web page locally and make the http server respond to changes.
+In `package.json` you can see what files are being watched.
+You may have to reload the page for the changes to take effect.

 This script uses `template.html` and the files from the `content` folder to generate a `build` folder with one page per language (one of them default as `index.html`).
 This `build` folder also contains all static assets such as the stylesheet.